AdobeDocs/commerce-business-intelligence.en/help/mbi/best-practices/declutter-account.md

 1. Select the reports you want to delete.
 You can select all by clicking the checkbox above the report list.
 1. Click the **Delete Selected** button.

-Here’s a look at the unused report deletion process:
+Here's a look at the unused report deletion process:

 ![](../assets/unused_reports.png)

 ## Step 3: Delete Unused Metrics

-After you’ve cleaned up your users list, dashboards, and reports, you can move onto auditing your list of metrics.
+After you've cleaned up your users list, dashboards, and reports, you can move onto auditing your list of metrics.
 This will help you identify anything that might be outdated - for example, a new metric was created with a different definition - or not in use.

 1. To generate a list of dependent reports for a metric, go to **Manage Data**, then select **Metrics**.
 1. Click the **Edit** link next to a metric.
-1. At the bottom of the page, you’ll see a section called **Dependent Charts**.
+1. At the bottom of the page, you'll see a section called **Dependent Charts**.
 Click the link to generate a dependent reports list for this metric.
-1. After the system completes the check, Magento BI displays a list of dashboards, reports, and users utilizing this metric.
+1. After the system completes the check, MBI displays a list of dashboards, reports, and users utilizing this metric.

 ![](../assets/report_dependecies.png)